 There’s also a great little art center that showcases local talent.
 It’s small, but well done, and they have a lovely gift shop.

 On Monday night we hosted “docktails” for all of our Canadian friends and fellow loopers on the dock.
 We had just met Zyg/Domino, a fellow, solo Looper, and while sitting on our aft deck that afternoon, we spotted our friends Jeff and Lucy/Encantada (we met them in Miami in February!) pulling away from the fuel dock.
 Nancy immediately texted Lucy, and learned that they had tied up to the wall at the Peterborough Lift Lock.
 We were thrilled when they rode their bikes over to the marina and joined the party!
 We loved our time with them in Miami, and were so happy to have caught up with them, as they too had some mechanical issues that held them up.

 Docktails on “C” dock, thanks for everything to all the great people there!

 There are people with boats there that have T-shirts that read “What happens on C dock, stays on C dock”.
 Now we know why!

 We can’t say enough about the Peterborough City Marina.
 With all of the delays we were having with our part delivery, we kept going into the office and paying for another day.
 Finally, on Saturday, when we went in to give them our “final” departure date, we met the GM, Don.
 We spent some time chatting with him, and when we told him about adding additional days, he told us he wasn’t going to charge us for the last three nights of our stay.
+His reason?
+You’re the kind of boaters we like to host, and you’re in a bad spot….just wanted to help out.
 Above and beyond!
 Thank you to everyone who made our stay in Peterborough so wonderful and memorable!

 The evening descends on “C” dock